 On the surface, this premise appears interesting; the problem with this game, however, is that the premise does indeed stay near the surface for the majority of the game.
 It misses huge opportunities to dive into interesting pockets of the plot and explore elements such as the connection between the human and demonic realms, the history of the Revenants themselves, the relationship between the Sanctum and the monarchy, and the actual motivations of the game’s true villains.
 Those are just to name a few story points brought up throughout the game but never given enough screen time.
 They made me interested as a player, setting up a fairly interesting world but completely missing the opportunity to take the time to explore or understand it in any meaningful way.
 Story beats just hit players in the face and expect them to buy everything being sold to them at the speed of a professional auctioneer without giving the time to dwell on those beats and look deeper.

 One of the worst examples of this lack of story depth occurs between Albert and his demon, Magnus.
 The game, being called Revenant Saga and being a game where nearly everyone becomes a Revenant by the end of the story, barely scratches the surface concerning the actual connection between the human host and demon possessor of a body.
 We get conversations between Albert and Magnus throughout the course of the game, but they never truly amount to anything.
 Their conversations work to make us understand that Magnus is always hungry, and that’s about it.
 We get hints at character growth, but it’s so vague that it’s essentially nonexistent.
 At one point in the game, Magnus converses with the demon possessing another main character’s body.
-When this happens, my eyes actually got big, and I was impressed where the story could go from there.
+When this happened, my eyes actually got big, and I was impressed where the story could go from there.
 But I was quickly let down by the fact that it is the only real instance of that in the entire game.
-It teases demon politics, rank, society, rivalry, and just life in general, but it leaves those story threads it in that singular scene completely unresolved and unexplored.
+It teases demon politics, rank, society, rivalry, and just life in general, but it leaves those story threads in that singular scene completely unresolved and unexplored.
 That is a HUGE story opportunity left undone.

 The characters themselves feel flat as well, and when they actually do or say things to make them rounder people, it feels forced and unnatural.
 None of the actions that progress their personalities feel like logical sequences for their personal ideologies.
 While it’s true the characters talk to each other throughout the game, those conversations don’t always equal productive interactions.
 There is a LOT of dialogue in this game, and although some of it is interesting, most of it feels like a slog to read through.
 Many times, I felt exasperated to hit another conversation instead of just moving the plot.
 And that’s the problem.
 The conversations themselves rarely move the plot forward.
 Yes, you get those milestone scenes that include important information or plot reveals, but they are drowned by nearly-useless interactions doing little to advance the story or build the characters.